mobiletoly/gobetter/README.md

 }
 ```

-This is all good unless you have a different places where you have to create a `Person` structure, then when you add new
+This is all good unless you have a different places where you have to create a `Person` structure,
-fields, it will become a challenge to scan through code to find all occurrences of creating Person.
-One of the
+then when you add new fields, it will become a challenge to scan through code to find all occurrences
-suggestions you can find is to create a constructor function with arguments representing required fields.
-In this case
+of creating Person.
+One of the suggestions you can find is to create a constructor function with
-you can create and fill `Person` structure with `NewPerson()` function.
+arguments representing required fields.
+In this case you can create and fill `Person` structure
+with `NewPerson()` function.
 Here is an example:

 ```
-func NewPerson(firstName string, lastName string, age int) Person {
+func NewPerson(firstName string, lastName string, age int) *Person {
-    return Person{
+    return &Person{
         FirstName = firstName,
         LastName = lastName,
         Age = age,